Date of Degree

 Taken together the results present herein detail a mechanism of CD8 T cell regulation during IAV infections mediated through p402 induction of FasL expression on pDC within the LN.
 FasL expressing pDC then induce apoptosis of activated Fas+ IAV-specific CD8 T cells within the LN during lethal a IAV infections leading to a reduction in the number of IAV-specific CD8 T cells that reach the lung and as a result death of the host.

 Copyright 2010 Ryan Andrew Langlois

 Langlois, Ryan Andrew.
-"Plasmacytoid and respiratory dendritic cells control the magnitude of the virus-specific CD8 T cell response to lethal dose influenza virus infections." dissertation, University of Iowa, 2010.
+"Plasmacytoid and respiratory dendritic cells control the magnitude of the virus-specific CD8 T cell response to lethal dose influenza virus infections."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.